NU-CUCIS/ph5concat/utils/README.md

 ## add_key

 * **add_key** is a utility program to be run in sequential.
-It adds each group two datasets to be used to calculate data partitioning for parallel programs that read the file.
-These two datasets are referred as partitioning key datasets.
-Their contents are calculated based on another dataset in the group chosen by the user, which is referred as the 'base' dataset.
-Together with 'run' and 'subrun' datasets, the base dataset can uniquely identify data entries in a group that need to be processed as an unit.
-Thus the 3-tuple (run, subrun, base) works similarly to the primary key in relational database.
-When used for data partitioning, all data entries sharing the same 3-tuple are assigned to the same MPI process.
+It adds each group a new dataset named `evtseq` to be used to calculate data partitioning for parallel programs that read the file.
+Dataset `evtseq` is referred as partitioning key dataset.
+Its contents are calculated based on three existing datasets in the same group: `run`, `subrun`, and `evt`.
+The 3-tuple (run[i], subrun[i], evt[i]) forms a unique ID.
+Data elements with the same ID are to be assigned to the same MPI processes when the file is read in parallel.
+The 3-tuple (run, subrun, base) works similarly to the primary key in relational database.
+Generation of `evtseq` is described as followed.

-  The two key datasets to be added have file names '.key.seq' and '.key.cnt' appended to the base name.
-For example, if the base dataset name is 'evt', then the two key datasets are 'evt.key.seq' and 'evt.key.cnt'.
-Dataset 'key.seq' contains integer numbers corresponding to the unique 3-tuples in a group, starting from value 0 and ending with the number of unique 3-tuples minus one.
-Essentially, the values are a sequence of numbers incremented by one for every two consecutive entries whose 3-tuples are different.
-Dataset 'key.cnt' stores the counters of unique 3-tuples.
-Its ith element contains the number of entries that share the same 3-tuple (also the ith unique 3-tuple value).
-The length of 'key.cnt' can be shorter than 'key.seq', while the length of 'key.seq' is the same as all other datasets in the group.
+  Datasets `run`, `subrun`, and `evt` in group `spill` are used to construct a C++ `unordered_map` to form a hash table, where (run[i], subrun[i], evt[i]) is used as a hashing key.
+Dataset `evtseq` stores the hash values.
+Note the values in `evtseq` are consistent among datasets cross all groups.
+In other words, two dataset elements have the same `evtseq` value if their 3-tuples are the same.

+  Note the integer numbers in `evtseq` are in a monotonically nondecreasing order.
+Values can be repeated.

 The command usage is shown below.
   ```
   % ./add_key -h
-  Usage: add_key [-h|-v] -k dataset_name file_name
+  Usage: add_key [-h|-v] file_name
     [-h]       print this command usage message
     [-v]       verbose mode (default: off)
-    -k dataset_name  name of dataset used to generate partitioning keys (required)
     file_name  HDF5 file name (required)

-    This utility program adds partitioning key datasets, key.seq and key.cnt,
+    This utility program adds a new dataset named evtseq to be used for
-    to an HDF5 file.
+    parallel read data partitioning to an input HDF5 file.
+The contents of
+    evtseq are generated based on 3 datasets run, subrun, and evt in group
+    spill.
+3-tuple (run[i], subrun[i], evt[i]) serves a unique identiifier
+    such that data elements of all groups with the same 3-tuple are assigned
+    to the same MPI process when the file is read in parallel by multiple
+    processes.
     Requirements for the HDF5 file:
       1. contains multiple groups only at root level
       2. each group may contain multiple 2D datasets
-    Requirements for the partitioning base daatset:
+      3. all datasets in the same group share the 1st dimension size
+      4. each group must contain datasets run, subrun, and evt
-      1. the second dimension size of base dataset must be 1
+      5. the second dimension size of the 3 daatsets must be 1
-      2. if base dataset is missing in a group, the key datasets will not be
-         generated for that group
-      3. currently supports base dataset of type either 4-byte unsigned int or
-         2-byte short int
+      6. data type of the 3 datasets msut be H5T_STD_U32LE
+    *ph5concat version 1.1.0 of March 1, 2020.
   ```
   Example run and output:
   ```
-  % ./add_key -k evt nd_data_165_files.h5
+  % ./add_key nd_data_165_files.h5

   Dry-run mode                      = NO
   Input file name                   = nd_data_165_files.h5
   Partition key base dataset name   = evt
   number of groups in the file      = 999
-  number of groups contain key base = 999
-  number of non-zero key bases      = 108
+  number of non-zero size groups    = 108
-  Partition key evt.key.seq :
+  Partition key name                = evtseq
     max length among all groups     = 1695404032
     min length among all groups     = 193325
     avg length among all groups     = 30787342
-  Partition key evt.key.cnt :
-    max length among all groups     = 410679
-    min length among all groups     = 152244
-    avg length among all groups     = 367746
   -------------------------------------------------------
   Open input file                   =    0.00 sec
-  Collect partition key base names  =    0.68 sec
+  Collect group names               =    0.68 sec
+  Read 'spill' 3-tuples             =    0.01 sec
+  Construct lookup table            =    0.00 sec
-  Add partition key datasets        =  721.86 sec
+  Add partition key dataset         =  721.86 sec
-    Create zero-size key datasets   =    0.19 sec
     Read run, subrun, base datasets =  111.33 sec
-    Generate key.seq and key.cnt    =   30.19 sec
-    Create key.seq                  =    0.06 sec
+    Key lookup                      =  610.00 sec
-    Write  key.seq                  =  505.88 sec
+    Write key.seq                   =    0.53 sec
-    Close  key.seq                  =   55.88 sec
+    Close key.seq                   =    1.05 sec
-    Create key.cnt                  =    0.22 sec
-    Write  key.cnt                  =    0.36 sec
-    Close  key.cnt                  =   17.78 sec
   File close                        =    0.08 sec
   -------------------------------------------------------
   End-to-end                        =  722.81 sec